 Biochemistry is the professional meeting point of chemistry and biology.
 It focuses on the chemical processes that happen naturally within living organisms – trying to solve biological problems through understanding chemical properties.

-Biochemists can study across a wide range of organisms including humans, animals, plants, viruses and bacteria.
+Biochemists can study across a wide range of organisms including humans, animals, plants, viruses, and bacteria.
 They can study and monitor “normal” chemical processes as well as observing how these processes are changed by a disease state or intervention.
-They may also tasked with trying to change some chemical processes to produce an alternative output.
+They may also be tasked with trying to change some chemical processes to produce an alternative output.

-The specific tasks of a biochemist will depend upon their area of study or expertise.
+The specific tasks of a Biochemist will depend upon their area of study or expertise.
 Typically involved in research or development, tasks may include:

 - Planning experiments

 - Developing new tools or equipment as necessary

 - Conducting experiments

 - Close adherence to both internal SOPs and relevant external regulations